dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Not Working**

-* Sidecar (due to the use of MacPro7,1 SMBIOS, this won’t work; can be fixed by flipping to iMac19,1 SMBIOS quite easily, but then AppleTV and other applications may not play as easily)
+* Sidecar (due to the use of MacPro7,1 SMBIOS, this won’t work), as the Intel i5-12400F doesn't have an iGPU, and SideCar supports either the iGPU or a T2, not an AMD GPU.
+* Items requiring QuickSync won't work, as the i5-12400F doesn't have an iGPU

 **Disabled**